ericwastaken/pylogix-webserver/README.md

 ## Python Nuances

-Tested with Python 3.11.4 on macOs.
+Tested with Python 3.11.4 on macOS.
 Should work with any Python 3.6+.

 You must provide Python in your environment.
 Ways of doing this:

 **Native Setup**

 Checkout this repo on a workstation that has Python3 natively.
+You can then create a virtual environment with Python 3.11.4 and install the requirements.txt.

 **PyCharm Setup**